ARE YOU CURRENTLY UNDER INVESTIGATION?

 What should you do if the police or Child Protective Services (CPS) want to talk to you?

 You have several options but talking to an experienced investigations attorney in Austin who can help you decide what is the best one should be your first step.
 You can refuse to speak with an investigator.
 Law enforcement wants to talk to you for a reason.
 Maybe it was information from a neighbor or family member that they are following up on.
 Maybe a teacher saw or heard something about your child that triggered a report.
-What you have to understand is that, in most cases, this investigator is now looking for evidence of something that she believes you did wrong, no matter the reason, even if the allegation is fabricated.
+What you have to understand is that, in many cases, this investigator is now looking for evidence of something that she believes you did wrong, no matter the reason, even if the allegation is fabricated.
 Deciding not to speak to the investigator does not necessarily mean that you have something to hide.
 In some cases, this could be the best option because it keeps you safe from saying something completely innocent that law enforcement could twist around against you.
 Additionally, the investigator may have already made up his or her mind about filing charges against you and is only trying to give a prosecutor more ammunition to come after you.

 Another option is having your lawyer speak for you.
 An experienced investigations attorney in Austin who regularly deals with investigators will know what information can help the situation and what can make things worse.
 Having an investigations attorney in Austin standing beside you can alleviate the stress of making snap decisions about what questions to answer or how to answer them.